17 Feb 2016

 If a user wishes to delve deeper into the data and glean something else from it, they are much better served using:

 2) Unsupervised learning

 For an unsupervised learning computer, there is no right or wrong answer.
 There is only data and more data.

-Its mission is to extract structure from the data it is given or learn how to represent the data in a way that it can be more useful to us.
+Its mission is to extract structure from the data it is given or learn how to represent the data in a way that is useful to humans.

-A good example of this type of machine learning is discount cards at big supermarkets.
+A good example of this type of machine learning is loyalty cards at big supermarkets.

 You know the ones.
 All the supermarkets have them now.
 The transaction is simple; you give the supermarket your shopping habit data in exchange for discounts on some of the products they sell.

 Then the data from your card, along with everyone else’s cards, is fed into an unsupervised learning machine.

 The machine sorts through the purchases and buying behaviours of all cardholders and separates them into different categories for marketing purposes.
 It does all this without any instructions on how to separate groups, how many groups to have, which people belong in which group, or even how to describe each group.